sandinmyjoints/zero-to-node/presentation.md

        "coffeelint": "0.4.0"
      }

-Then use Node package manager (NPM) to install:
+Then use Node package manager (NPM) to install them all:

     $ npm install